 The year started with a 5 day trip to Costa Rica to visit our friends Luis & Mercedes in February.
 As always, we had a fantastic time.
 Luis drove us to Jaco, where we spent the day for my birthday.
 Another day we visited the Farmer’s market in Grecia where we met Luis’s cousin Marcos.

 The most important news this year is I retired from my job at American Airlines.
-The last 10 years I worked at the Credit Union and the last 3 was a Level 2 Support System Analyst.
+The last 10 years I worked at the American Airlines Credit Union.
+The last 3 years I was a Level 2 Support System Analyst.
 Although my last day at the office was March 23, my official retirement date is March 31.
 We celebrated the milestone with a transatlantic cruise from Fort Lauderdale to Barcelona, visiting several ports, Madeira, Lisbon, Huelva/Sevilla, Malaga, Cartagena & finally Barcelona.
 After a week in Barcelona, we drove to Zaragoza then Madrid.
 From Madrid we did day trips to Toledo, Segovia and Avila.
-I will be uploading photos in the upcoming weeks.
-Stay Tuned!
+The photos are now uploaded and you can view on “MY TRAVELS” under “2018 TRAVEL GALLERIES”.

-- A Sony RX500V is the ideal camera for travel photography.
+- A Sony RX100 is the ideal camera for travel photography.
+Mine is the RX100 VI.
 Amazing fast focus, face recognition, 24 frames per second, I mean the specs on this little monster are extraordinary.
 I took the camera on the trip to Spain and am amazed at the quality of the photos the 1 inch sensor produces.
 Best of all, it is only 300 grams!
 But it also takes great 4K videos.
 Because of its adjustable rear screen, the camera is a favorite with vloggers!
 This little camera fits so nicely in your pocket it is a delight to travel with!
 Love it.

 Thanks for visiting my website.
 I hope you like it.